ASP Small Research Grant

 - Funds should not be used to support institutional overhead costs, build institutional infrastructure or to purchase institutional equipment that is typically provided by the sponsoring institution.

-For proposals that include an (optional) education or outreach component, applicants should describe the proposed activity and also how they will evaluate the success of that activity.
+- For the education and/or outreach component of the application, applicants should describe the proposed activity and also how they will evaluate the success of that activity.

 If you have any questions regarding your proposal’s suitability for funding, please review the Frequently Asked Questions.